 Now there’s a reason for this.
 Holding a more concentrated range lets Aldi focus purely on best-selling lines to keep prices low.
 Check out the articles below if you want to know more.

 But, this does mean you might need to do a top-up shop somewhere else…

 Aldi doesn’t issue money off vouchers.
 These can bag you some big savings with the traditional supermarkets.
 You’re also limited when it comes to using manufacturer coupons.
 As Aldi mainly sells its own products, you won’t get many opportunities to grab freebies or use manufacturer discount coupons.

 No Loyalty Scheme

 Aldi is a no-frills discount store first and foremost.
 As a result, they’ve never had any kind of loyalty scheme.
 Now you might think the savings outweigh this, but this might not be the case.
-The Tesco Clubcard scheme allows you to boost your points.
+The Tesco Clubcard, Morrisons More and Nectar Loyalty Schemes, all allow you to collect points.
+And boost them in some cases.
 This means you can get up to 3% of your shop back in voucher spend

 Aldi doesn’t appear on the cashback sites or in the cashback apps.
 This means there are potentially more savings to be had at the big 4 supermarkets when you factor this in.

 What Aldi is very good at is providing your basic shop at an ongoing low price.
 What you don’t benefit from when shopping at Aldi is the chance to exploit promos.
 There’s always a ton of promotions running at the big 4 supermarkets.
 So if you’re a savvy shopper, you can probably spot some major bargains, which you wouldn’t find in Aldi.